Mozart: Legend of an Extraordinary Musician

 In many ways, Mozart has been honoured in modern times, such as the Vienna Municipality set up the Mozart Museum in the residential building that contains his apartment.
 The museum includes exhibits from his holdings and provides detailed explanations of many facts about the history of the house and the Mozart family.

-The Vienna municipality also erected a monument to Mozart, where he is believed to be buried.
-Amadeus Film: The film was produced in 1984 and dealt with the life story of Mozart.
-The film won several prestigious awards, as it was nominated for 53 awards, winning 40.
+The Vienna municipality also erected a monument to him, where he is believed to be buried.
+Amadeus Film: The film, produced in 1984, dealt with his life story.
+It won several prestigious awards, as it was nominated for 53 awards and won 40.
 The film also won 8 Oscars, including the Oscar for Best Picture.
 Centuries after his death, Mozart’s music and pictures decorate the streets of Salzburg.

 You may also like to read about the Augustan Age, Frida Kahlo, William Wordsworth, and Charles Dickens.